Projectors

 If the auto settings aren’t perfect (it performed well during our tests), you can manually adjust focus, zoom, and keystone in the menu.
 A “blank beam” function cuts the light if someone passes in front of the lens—protecting their eyes.
 There’s also a colour correction setting to accommodate different wall colours.
 BenQ rates it for up to a 120-inch image, though we managed around 130 inches at greater distances.

-Interface: Google TV with Netflix Certification
+Interface: Google TV with Netflix Certificatio

 Android Power